 2.3 Must be able to store large amounts of data

-2.4 Must provide current module data to the user in a few seconds
+2.4 Must provide current module data to the user within a few seconds

 The following are constraints that our security dashboard must follow.
-In order to integrate the dashboard into our sponsors company we must make sure that the dashboard can run on Amazon Web Services.
-The system also has to integrate with PureCloud's Webhooks since this is how Interactive Intelligence gets its security notifications.
-Lastly the system must be decoupled from the rest of the PureCloud platform meaning that it is going to run as an independent microservice.
+In order to integrate the dashboard into our sponsor’s company we must make sure that the dashboard can run on Amazon Web Services.
+The system also must integrate with PureCloud's Webhooks since this is how Interactive Intelligence gets its security notifications.
+Lastly the system must be decoupled from the rest of the PureCloud platform meaning that must to run as an independent microservice.

 3. Constraints